goreleaser/goreleaser/www/docs/customization/source.md

       # File info.
       # Not all fields are supported by all formats available formats.
-      # Default: file info of the source file
+      # Default: file info of the source file.
       info:
         owner: root
         group: root